Xero Shoes vs Vivobarefoot: Which Wins in 2025?

 Whether you’re looking for running shoes, hiking boots, casual wear, or even formal shoes, both Xero Shoes and Vivobarefoot have you covered.

-For instance, the Vivobarefoot Primus Lite III is an excellent option for running, while Xero Shoes‘ hiking boots are perfect for outdoor adventures.
+For instance, the Vivobarefoot Primus Lite III is an excellent option for running, whilst Xero Shoes‘ hiking boots are perfect for outdoor adventures.

 For utmost comfort and laidback style, check out our guide on the best barefoot slip-on shoes where both Xero Shoes and Vivobarefoot are featured.